knkrn5/Programming-Concepts/jsANDts/jslang/memoryreferenceVScopyinjs.md

    copy_obj.age = 24; //this only changes the value of the age property in the copied variable only, the value of the age is not changed in the original obj console.log(original_obj); // {name: "karan", age: 22, address: { city: "mkt", country: "india" }, marks: [23, 54, 56]}
    console.log(copy_obj); // {name: "marx", age: 24, address: { city: "mkt", country: "india" }, marks: [23, 54, 56]}

+   //Now lets change Non-primitive property copy_obj.address.city = "tis hazari"; //Now this will change the value of address property in both the original and copy variable, as we have discussed erlier, that for the non-primitive property there memory-reference are copied/passed copy_obj.marks.push(55); // This will change the value of marks property in both the original and copy variable, as we have discussed erlier, that for the non-primitive property there memory-reference are copied/passed console.log(original_obj); // {name: "karan", age: 22, address: { city: "tis hazari", country: "india" }, marks: [23, 54, 56, 55 ]}
+   console.log(copy_obj); // {name: "marx", age: 24, address: { city: "tis hazari", country: "india" }, marks: [23, 54, 56, 55 ]}
    ```

 2. **Deep Copy: -** _Deep copy means everything even the (Nested Non-Primitive Datatype) nested objects is copy, no reference is passed._